The analysis drives the model. Never the other way around.

 “From the beginning, it’s important to have a clear understanding of what goal or decision will be informed as this will drive subsequent choices throughout the process. [...]
 These decisions guide the specific questions for the activity as well as the degree of fidelity and level of analytic rigor needed from the results, findings, and conclusions.”

-This is the same principle ADM is built on: the question sets the fidelity bar, the fidelity bar dictates the model and method, and the answer is validated against the decision it needs to support.
-Stakeholders should be able to trace from the decision, through the analysis, to the model assumptions that support it.
+This is the same principle ADM is built on: the question sets the fidelity bar, which in turn dictates the model and method, and the answer is validated against the decision it needs to support.
+Anyone reading the work should be able to trace from the decision, through the analysis, to the model assumptions that support it.

 The difference is that ADM is how you actually do it.
 The Mission Engineering Guide tells you what to do.
-ADM is how to do it, grounded in two decades of doing it across OUSD(R&E), MITRE, and dozens of programs that required exactly this kind of rigor.
+ADM is how to do it, grounded in OUSD(R&E) program work through MITRE, an aerospace prime, and direct program experience.